 As you can plainly see, the bureaus are in the business of selling information.
 Check out this example of how the credit bureaus make massive profits off individuals with low to fair credit ratings.

 Joe Consumer goes to his local bank to apply for a car loan.
 The loan officer meets with Joe, takes his application, and pulls Joe's credit report.
 (The bank pays $$$ to access Joe's information.)
 Joe, who recently faced an illness and was out of work, has some negative items on his credit report.
-The loan officer turns Joe down but tells Joe if he can boost his credit score just 45 points he can qualify.
+The loan officer turns Joe down, but tells Joe if he can boost his credit score just 45 points he can probably qualify.
 Joe goes online and pulls a copy of his credit report.
 (He pays the credit bureaus $$$ to access his own information.)
 Joe is upset when he discovers inaccurate information on his credit report and even some identity fraud!
 He joins a monthly monitoring program (for which he pays $$$) and signs up for identity theft protection (for which he pays $$$).
-Joe then works with a professional credit restoration service to dispute the inaccurate items on his credit report.
-(Each time an account is disputed the creditor or collection agency has to pay the bureaus $$$ for researching the accuracy of the account.)
+Joe then hires a professional credit restoration service to dispute the inaccurate items on his credit report.
+(Each time an inaccurate account is disputed the creditor or collection agency has to pay the bureaus $$$ for researching the accuracy of the account.)
 Once Joe's credit has been restored he goes back to the bank to reapply for his car loan.
 (The bank pays $$$ again to access Joe's information.)

 Now, look at what happens when Henry Highscore applies for his loan.
 Henry goes to his local bank to apply for a car loan.
 The loan officer meets with Henry, takes his application, and pulls Henry's credit report.
 (The bank pays $$$ to access Henry's information.)
 Henry has a great credit score and is approved on the spot.

 Do you see the difference?
 Consumers with a low to fair credit score are cash cows for the credit bureaus.
 In fact, Joe Consumer is 24 times more profitable to the credit bureaus than Henry Highscore.
-Why in the world would the bureaus be motivated to help these consumers learn how to achieve and maintain high credit scores?
+Why in the world would the credit bureaus be motivated to help these consumers learn how to achieve and maintain high credit scores?